bbanddd/ADDL/docs/workflow.md

 [<p align='right'>*Back to Content*</p>](#toc_content)

 ## <a id="toc2.2">2.2 Grey Matter Segmentation</a>
-After the brain extraction stage, the GM segmentation stage gets all the ADNI subjects GM tissues data in native space, which is the start point of following GM registration processes.
+After the brain extraction stage, the GM segmentation stage gets all the ADNI subjects GM tissues data, which is the start point of following GM registration processes.

 We use [`FAST`](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FAST)<sup>\[[5](#r5)\]</sup> of FSL package as the GM segmentation tool.